Name: Jimmy White

 Jimmy got his 2009/10 campaign off to the perfect start by following up on a strong performance in the World Series by going all the way to victory in the Sangsom 6-Red International.
 While taking the title in itself was an impressive feat, even more so was the manner in which he did it, defeating players such as Shaun Murphy, Mark Williams, defending champion Ricky Walden, Mark King and Barry Hawkins en route.

-He soon added the Prague leg of the World Series to his roll of honour with a 5-3 victory over Graeme Dott in the final and having made the final of the Paul Hunter Classic in Furth, his form in the invitational events at least was looking as strong as it has for a few years.
+He soon added the Prague leg of the World Series to his roll of honour with a 5-3 victory over Graeme Dott in the final and having made the final of the Paul Hunter Classic in Furth, his form in the invitational events at least was looking as strong as it had for a few years.

 In the ranking events however it was a different story as he fell to a 5-2 defeat in the third round of the season-opening Shanghai Masters before losing 5-2 to the in-form Matt Selt in round two of the Grand Prix.